hamzakaghost/file-rebuilder/README.md

 # file-rebuilder
-PDF, WORD, EXCEL TO XLS
-Save the code to a file with a .py extension, for example, "process_files.py".
+PDF, WORD, EXCEL TO XLS (user v2 for optimized code) Save the code to a file with a .py extension, for example, "process_files.py".
 Open a terminal or command prompt on your computer.
 Navigate to the folder where the script is saved using the cd command.